How To Write The Best Kissing Scene (Tips, Expressions & Examples For Writers)

 Defining the clear obstacles only add to the story, so before they start “playin’ kissy-kissy, smoochy-smoochy, talkin’ mooshy-mooshy bout nothin’” the author needs to introduce the characters, the key traits that make their personality unique and take them through some ups and downs before getting them lip-to-lip & toe-to-toe.

-Another important factor to keep in mind is your readership.
+Another important factor to keep in mind when writing a kissing scene is your readership.
 If you’re writing in the Romance genre, readers want romance.
 For Fantasy, Science Fiction, Street-lit, etc. the emotional development between the characters is prevalent and the romantic physical interaction is mostly present as a nice cherry on top of everything else.

 Although not set in stone, NA novels tend to be a bit more graphic with the physical description of the evolving romance because the characters are at that age when they can be experimenting with sex, relationships, etc. That doesn’t necessarily mean erotica, there can be sex without going in deep into the motion of the ocean.